joaomcteixeira/taurenmd/README.rst

 Citing
 ======

 When using and citing :code:`taurenmd`, you **SHOULD** by all means cite the Molecular Dynamics (MD) analysis libraries upon which :code:`taurenmd` wraps.
-Please read through each project's documentation to understand how to cite them; these projects are linked in the :ref:`Dependencies` header.
+Please read through each project's documentation to understand how to cite them; these projects are linked in the `Dependencies` header.

 Acknowledges
 ============